Sunt-ing/stick/README.md

 - Automatic differentiation
 - CPU (C++) and GPU (CUDA) NDArray backends
 - Checkpointing (rematerialization)
+- Dynamic tensor rematerialization (DTR)

-The feature checkpointing is an implementation of [a paper](https://arxiv.org/abs/1604.06174) by Tianqi Chen.
-It serves as an example of implementing research ideas on a DIY deep learning framework.
+The features checkpointing and DTR are from [Tianqi Chen's paper](https://arxiv.org/abs/1604.06174) and [Marisa Kirisame's paper](https://openreview.net/pdf?id=Vfs_2RnOD0H), respectively.
+They serve as examples of implementing research ideas on a DIY deep learning framework.
 Other features are NEcessary Elements for Deep LEarning (NEEDLE).

 ## How To Run